 "By the way, from the way Neechan doesn't seem to be worried 'bout comin' here, I guess she hasn't heard about the rumors about this place?"
 Heiji asked, quirking an eyebrow.

 "Vampires."
 Heiji said, a slight chuckle could be heard in his voice as if he himself thought the idea was laughable.
-"Apparently maybe around a hundred years ago, there was some kind of vampire killer that used to lurk around this area.
-Supposedly they sealed 'em up somewhere in this very area."
+"Apparently maybe around a hundred years ago, there was some kind of vampiric killer that used to lurk around this area.
+Supposedly they sealed 'em up somewhere in this very area, deep inside his mansion or somethin' like that."

 "Well, that's what I heard."
 Heiji said, shrugging his shoulders.
 "Thought it was a bit strange myself.
 Well, hopefully Neechan won't learn about it, wouldn't wanna spoil the trip she's been looking for-" He was cut off then by a small shriek from Ran next door and heaved a sigh, rubbing his forehead.
 It didn't take a genius or a detective to know that was not exactly the same kind of scream she let out whenever she stumbled over a dead body.
 "Annd someone just told her huh."

 "Sounds like it.
 Probably Sonoko."
 Conan said, heaving a sigh himself.
 "Well, if it's vampires, at least she should be calm while it's still light out."
 He reasoned.
-"Not that there would ever be any such thing."
+"Not that there would ever be any such thing in the first place."

 "I know, right?"
 Heiji said, grinning a little as he finished unpacking.
 "By the way, Kudo."
-He began, glancing over at the Eastern Detective.
-"Are you sure you can even keep up with me with that shrimpy body of yours?"
-He asked him, changing the topic with one of his usual teasing grins.
+He began, glancing over at the Detective of the East.
+"Are you sure you can even keep up with me with that shrimpy body of yours?
+I'd hate to leave you behind in the dust."
+He asked him, changing the topic with one of his usual mischievous grins.

 Conan shot a glare back towards him.
 "I think I can handle keeping up with a hot blooded detective.
 Be careful not to melt all the snow in your wake, Hattori."
 He shot back.